bweatherson/demons/latest-export.md

 	- This doesn't rule out all dilemmas
 	- And we reject the assumption

+- Dilemmas should only be allowed in infinite cases.
+	- Why?
+	- Quote Ahmed 2012, and mock

 - Decision theory should be guiding
 	- Reject the assumption